i-hossain/resistor_db/README.md

 <h3><b>A Resistor Network Simulator</b></h3>

 1. Parser						- Done
 2. Resistor Network Program		- Work in Progress
 3. Resistor Network Simulator	- To be done

-<h5><u>Parser</u></h5>
+<u><h4>Parser</h4></u>
 Validates input read from cin.
 Input is accepted one line at a time, with each line terminated by a newline character.
 If an error is encountered when parsing a line, the program prints an error message and the line is discarded; processing resumes at the next line.
 The program continues to accept and parse until an End-Of-File (EOF) condition is received.
+The table below shows the valid commands, arguments and their output.

 <table style="border-width: 0px; margin 0px; width:100%; height: 100%; padding:0px; border-collapse: collapse;">
     <tbody style="border-width: 0px; margin 0px; width:100%; height: 100%; padding:0px;">